-As per the approved audit plan, 19 internal audit engagements were conducted during the year.
-These include the audit of 5 branches in the UAE and 14 Management Functions (including Centralized Operational & Transactions Processing functions, Financial Control, Human Resources, Treasury and Investments, Loans and Advances, Anti-Money Laundering Measures, Legal & Regulatory Compliance, Risk Control, Shari'ah Governance & Compliance for its Islamic Banking offerings and Internal Controls over Financial Reporting).
-All branch audits are conducted on a surprise basis.
-These engagements resulted in satisfactory audit conclusion and internal audit has not encountered any high risk audit findings during these audits.
+As per the approved audit plan for the period April 2023 to March 2024, 19 internal audit engagements were planned of which 16 have been completed during the year.
+These include the audit of 3 branches and 16 Management Functions (including Centralized Operational & Transactions Processing functions, Financial Control, ICAP review, Wealth Management function, Compliance with the Information Security standards issued by the UAE's National Electronic Security Authority and compliance with the Consumer Protection Regulations and Standards issued by the Central Bank of UAE, Treasury and Investments, Loans and Advances and Anti-Money Laundering Measures.
+Audit of branches were conducted on a surprise basis.
+These engagements resulted in satisfactory audit conclusion and internal audit has not encountered any high-risk audit findings during these audits.
+Furthermore, 3 engagements i.e. Internal Controls over Financial Reporting, Access Controls review and Corporate Governance Regulation review are in progress for completion by the end of Q1-2024.